 Shortly after the Government published its Industrial Strategy Green Paper, DeHavilland subscribers received an in-depth roundup briefing containing all the key announcements by sector, plus essential stakeholder reactions.

-Arran manages the work of DeHavilland's UK Service team and continues to provide political monitoring expertise to clients in the creative industries, business, and retail sectors.
+Arran manages the work of DeHavilland's Service teams in London and Brussels.
 A graduate of the University of Manchester, he has previously worked for the CIPD and Westminster Forum Projects.